Medway - Rochester - Court View Surgery

 There is free parking available for you to use at the clinic.

 Other transport options

-Buses stop on Darnley Road and Strood railway station is 1.1 miles away from the surgery.
+Buses stop on Darnley Road close to the surgery and Strood railway station is a twenty minute walk away.

 What to do on arrival

 There is no need for you to report to reception, instead take a seat in the waiting area and the therapist will come out and collect you.

 Please call us directly on 0330 6780 850 if you need to speak to us about your appointment.